Ananya A. Joshi

 πŸ› οΈ NiChrome, Google : Intern project with Anthony Rolland, advised by Ron Minnich and Christopher Koch

-πŸ› οΈ COVIDCast Engineering, Delphi: Contributor
+πŸ› οΈ COVIDCast Engineering, Delphi: Contributor since 2020.

 πŸ› οΈ Research at MIT Lincoln Laboratory on Probabiltiy of Cloud Free Line of Sight